mtorres253/mtorres253.github.io/chapt-4/index.md

 These include:

-- Problem solving
+- Problem solving:
-- A systematic approach to defining a problem
+A systematic approach to defining a problem
-- Clarifying a desired outcome
+Clarifying a desired outcome
-- A rational exploration and evaluation of potential solutions (i.e., brainstorming).
+A rational exploration and evaluation of potential solutions (i.e., brainstorming).
-- Identification and implementation of a solution.
+Identification and implementation of a solution.
 - Information seeking
-- Asking around
+Asking around
-- Researching online
+Researching online
 - Utilization of social support
-- Getting help with finding solutions and implementing them
+Getting help with finding solutions and implementing them
 - Communication
-- Asking for what you need
+Asking for what you need

 I will get into more details about Problem-solving in the next chapter.